Deltares-research/geosections/_sources/user_guide/options.md.txt

 # Configuration options

-This explains the available options
+This explains the available options.